 Oracle’s results for Q3 2025 present a mixed picture, reflecting both achievements and challenges.

 Overall revenue of 14.10 billion USD fell short of the 14.40 billion USD forecasted by analysts, indicating difficulties in meeting market expectations.
 Adjusted earnings per share amounted to 1.47 USD, below the expected 1.49 USD, signalling a decline in profitability.
-Furthermore, while revenue from cloud services and licence support grew by 10%, it did not reach the anticipated 11.20 billion USD, indicating challenges with the full-scale monetisation of the cloud market.
+Furthermore, while revenue from Cloud services and licence support grew by 10%, it did not reach the anticipated 11.20 billion USD, indicating challenges with the full-scale monetisation of the cloud market.

 On a positive note, the company entered into strategic partnerships with OpenAI, Meta Platforms (NASDAQ: META), and NVIDIA (NASDAQ: NVDA), which, according to CEO Safra Catz, is expected to drive a 15% revenue increase in the 2026 financial year that starts in June of this year.
 In addition, Oracle plans to double its data centre capacity over the year to meet the growing demand for cloud services.
 Oracle has also invested in the Stargate project, which aims to develop cloud and network infrastructure for scalable computing and AI applications.
 For Oracle’s shareholders, the pleasant news was the announcement of a 25% increase in quarterly dividends, raising them to 0.50 USD per share.

-Investing in Oracle Corporation’s shares is associated with several risks that could negatively affect the company’s revenues and impact its investors.
+Oracle Corporation stock analysis and forecast for 2025Investing in Oracle Corporation’s shares is associated with several risks that could negatively affect the company’s revenues and impact its investors.
 Below are the main risks:

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.